spectrocloud/librarium/docs/docs-content/clusters/public-cloud/azure/architecture.md

 The integration between Palette and Azure AKS unlocks the following capabilities.

-- Palette platform enables containerized applications' effortless deployment and management with fully managed AKS.
+- Palette platform enables effortless deployment and management of containerized applications with fully managed AKS.

-- Palette provides the you with a with serverless Kubernetes experience, an integrated continuous integration and continuous delivery (CI/CD) experience, and enterprise-grade security and governance.
+- Palette provides you with a with serverless Kubernetes experience, an integrated continuous integration and continuous delivery (CI/CD) experience, and enterprise-grade security and governance.

 - Palette helps you unite the development and operations to a single platform.
 This unification helps you achieve faster builds, delivery, and scaling of applications with credence.